davidfrisch/UNIFR_API_EPUCK/docs/examples/camera.rst

 Take a Picture
 -----------------

-Use the function **take_picture()** to save the current image in your chosen directory when initiating the camera.
+Use the function **take_picture()** to save the current image.

-Each picture will automatically have a unique name file on a single run.
+Each picture will automatically have an unique name file on a single run.

 .. warning::